 Homemade Hot Chocolate

 - To a heavy-bottomed saucepan over medium-low heat, add milk, half-and-half, sugar and salt.
 Stir to combine.
-Heat until warmed through and bubbling slightly around the edges.
+Heat until warmed through and bubbling slightly around the edges, approximately 8 to 10 minutes.
 Be careful not to scorch the bottom of the saucepan (the milk).

 - Turn off heat and whisk in cocoa powder until smooth and there are no clumps.
 Whisk in dark chocolate until melted and smooth.
 Serve immediately in your favourite mug and top with whipped cream and garnish with chocolate shavings and sprinkles (optional).
-Enjoy!
+Serve and enjoy!

 - Combine heavy cream, sugar and pure vanilla extract in a mixer and, using a whisk attachment, whisk on medium-high until stiff peaks form.
 Alternatively, you can place ingredients in a mixing bowl and use a hand mixer (or simply use your favourite store-bought whipped cream).

 Nutrition estimate (if provided) is based on 1 Serving.

 Nutrition information (if provided) is provided as a courtesy and should be considered an estimate only.
 Ingredients can vary and Girl Heart Food makes no guarantees to the accuracy of this information.
 It should not be considered a substitute for a professional nutritionist’s advice.

 A note on times provided: appliances vary, any prep and/or cook times provided are estimates only.

 Tried this recipe?